mochajs/mocha/docs/index.md

 ### Using async / await

-If your JS environment supports [async / await](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/async_function) you can also write asynchronous tests like this:
+If your JS environment supports [async / await][mdn-async], you can also write asynchronous tests like this:

 ```js
 beforeEach(async function() {